holochain/holochain-rust/doc/holochain_101/src/zome/capabilities.md

 # Capabilities

 ## Overview
 Holochain uses a modified version of the [capabilities](https://en.wikipedia.org/wiki/Capability-based_security) security model.
 Holochain DNA instances will grant revokable, cryptographic capability tokens which are shared as access credentials.
-Appropriate access credentials must be used to access to functions and private data.
+Appropriate access credentials must be used to access functions and private data.

 This enables us to use a single security pattern for: